What is the purpose of the Duke Advanced Practice Provider Leadership Institute (APPLI)?

 The purpose of Duke APPLI is to develop a pipeline of health equity leaders who (1) thrive in APP-led interprofessional teams and (2) advance transformational projects to improve the health of patients, resiliency of providers, efficacy of healthcare systems, and strength of communities.
 APPs prepared to lead clinical, education and/or advocacy initiatives, in collaboration with their interprofessional health care team members, can contribute significantly to improving health care and wellbeing for their patients, providers, learners, organization and community, particularly focused on addressing health disparities of vulnerable populations.

 Who are the intended participants in this program?

-Duke APPLI is designed to support APPs and their team members who plan to collaborate on a health improvement project that aims to, ultimately, provide more effective continuity of care services for vulnerable populations facing health disparities.
-Ideal candidates for this program are an APP project team lead and their colleagues (team partners), together aiming to develop and implement a health improvement initiative and acquiring or improving individual and team-based leadership and management skills and knowledge required to be successful change agents in health care and community well-being.
+Duke APPLI is offered to individual APPs and APP-led teams.
+The program is designed to support APPs and any team members who plan to collaborate on a health improvement project that aims to, ultimately, provide more effective continuity of care services for vulnerable populations facing health disparities.
+Ideal candidates for this program are those aiming to develop and implement a health improvement initiative and acquiring or improving individual and team-based leadership and management skills and knowledge required to be successful change agents in health care and community well-being.

 The project team lead must be an APP.
 Who is considered an APP?